Skip to main content

 ME 601.W01: Exploring Digital Culture

-In this course students will investigate the social, political, cultural, intellectual and economic impact of new media platforms such as Facebook, Twitter, Snapchat, Instagram, and Wordpress, among others.
-Students will assess the way the Internet and its applications have influenced the way we see ourselves and others; the way we interact and govern ourselves formally and informally; the ways we do business, and even the way we think.
+Students investigate the social, political, cultural, intellectual and economic impact of new media platforms such as Facebook, Twitter, Snapchat, Instagram, and Wordpress, among others.
+Students assess the way the Internet and its applications have influenced the way we see ourselves and others; the way we interact and govern ourselves formally and informally; the ways we do business, and even the way we think.
 Critical issues such as privacy, cyber-bullying and civility, identity theft and security, free speech and more are addressed.

 ME 602.W01: Content Creation Seminar

-This course will address the question: What must one consider when creating content for digital media?
-To answer this question, a series of modules have been developed in which students will learn to create and manage various forms of graphic/visual and multimedia content.
+Addresses the question: What must one consider when creating content for digital media?
+To answer this question, a series of modules have been developed in which students learn to create and manage various forms of graphic/visual and multimedia content.

-3.0 credits, required course, runs summer only, regularly taught by Dr. Mas Biswas and Prof. Bryan Babcock
+3.0 credits, required course, runs summer only, regularly taught by Prof. Bryan Babcock

 ME 701.W01: Ethics in Emerging Media